Amazon Marketplace

 D2FC is the fulfillment model for 1P vendors where shipments go directly to Amazon fulfillment centers.
 Amazon then manages storage, inventory management, and shipping.
 D2FC significantly simplifies vendor operations.

-Open term pageDA
+Open glossary pageDA

 Damage Allowance